jahuty/jahuty-node-example/README.md

 Let's install the application (aka, "clone the repository") onto your local machine.

-Change to your destination directory:
+Change to your destination directory (for this example, we'll be using our "home directory"):

 ```bash
 $ cd ~